walkersarf/cse-471-blog/blog.md

  ## Introduction
  Surveys are used for statistical analysis about characteristics, values and opinions of people.
 Since large language models (LLM) have the potential to answer questions, LLMs are often used to respond to questionnaire.
 Unlike humans, LLMs interpret and respond to prompts based on their training data and architecture, making it unclear whether survey responses accurately reflect meaningful insights about the models.
  The paper **"Questioning the Survey Responses of Large Language Models,"** presented at NeurIPS 2024 by Ricardo Dominguez-Olmedo, Moritz Hardt, and Celestine Mendler-Dünner, critically examines this methodology.
-By analyzing 43 LLMs using standardized surveys like the American Community Survey (ACS), the authors identify key limitations and biases that challenge the validity of using surveys to evaluate LLMs.
+For every survery question, they generated a prompt containing multiple choice question and collected LLM's probability distribution over answer choices.
+By analyzing 43 LLMs of size varying from 110M to 175B parameters: ranging from GPT-2 from 2019 to GPT-4 from 2023, they compared with 2019 U.S. Census Bureau data.
+Here the authors identify key limitations and biases that challenge the validity of using surveys to evaluate LLMs.
 This work highlights the need for cautious interpretation and refinement of methods for assessing LLM behavior.

 ## Key Findings of the Study
 1.  **Systematic Biases in Labeling and Ordering**